shwetangisingh/scaffolding3_startup/README.md

-# CSE 510 Warm-Up Assignment: Text Preprocessing Web Service
+# EAS 510 Warm-Up Assignment: Text Preprocessing Web Service

-Welcome to the warm-up assignment for CSE 510!
-This assignment will help you get familiar with text preprocessing, web development with Flask, and working with Project Gutenberg texts before diving into the main Shannon Information Theory assignment.
+This is my completed implementation of the EAS 510 Warm-Up Assignment.
+In this project, a web service is implemented demonstrating the understanding of text preprocessing, Flask web development, and working with Project Gutenberg texts.
+This project also prepares for the main Shannon Information Theory assignment.

-## 🎯 Assignment Overview
+## What This Project Does

-You'll build a web service that:
+This web service I implemented:

 - Fetches text from Project Gutenberg URLs
 - Cleans and preprocesses the text
-- Provides statistical analysis
+- Computes text statistics including characters, words, sentences, and averages
+- Generates a short summary of the text
-- Returns results via a clean web interface
+- Displays all results in a modern, clean web interface

-## 🚀 Quick Start
+## Quick Start

 ### 1. Environment Setup

-First, test your environment:
+I verified the environment using:

 ```bash
 python test_setup.py
 ```